 - Silver Cove Bar, which delivers drinks to the villas and diners at the Silver Cove Restaurants

-The island currently does not have have Wi-Fi, so it will definitely be a day to disconnect.
+The island currently does not have Wi-Fi, so it will be a day to disconnect.
+Make sure that you let your friends and family know that you will be unavailable for the day before you get off the ship.

 Unlike other private islands, Great Stirrup Cay does not have any kid play areas.
 You won’t find splash pads, playgrounds, kid pools, or water slides.

-The beach is certainly family-friendly, and older kids can enjoy the various activities and shore excursions.
+The beach, however, is certainly family-friendly, and older kids can enjoy the various activities and shore excursions.
+Those with younger children will enjoy wading in the water and building sandcastles!

 If you’re really looking to relax in comfort on your Great Stirrup Cay beach day, you can rent a private cabana or villa for the day.

-A Classic Cabana is priced from $425 (all pricing is itinerary dependent) and accommodates up to six guests, with up to two additional guests charged at $25 each.
+The cheapest cabana on Great Stirrup Cay is the Classic Cabana, and it is priced from $399.
+This cabana accommodates up to six guests, with up to two additional guests charged at $25 each.
 It’s an open-air shelter with comfortable indoor/outdoor seating and comes with four complimentary floating mats.
 Classic Cabanas are located on Fiesta Beach, closest to the Silver Cove villas.

-A Premier Cabana is priced from $449.
+The next step up is the Premier Cabana, which starts at $499.
 It’s simply a larger version of the Classic Cabana, accommodating eight guests, with up to two additional guests charged at $25 each.
 It also comes with four floating mats and bottled water.
 The Premier Cabanas are located on Cabana Beach, right next to the Main Beach.

 If you want an exclusive hangout with even more amenities, you’ll want to reserve one of the Silver Cove villas.
 These grant you access to a private beach, bars, and restaurant, and come with fresh fruit, snacks, chilled drinks, and food and beverage service.

-Ocean Villas start at $699 and accommodate six guests, with up to two additional guests charged at $49 each.
+Ocean Villas start at $899 and accommodate six guests, with up to two additional guests charged at $49 each.
 Unlike the cabanas, villas are fully enclosed, air-conditioned day rooms, with a sliding glass door to let in the breeze and a TV with complimentary on-demand movies.
-(Though why you’d spend a day on a beautiful beach watching movies is beyond us!)

-Villas also come with a full bathroom with shower and a private patio decked out with padded loungers.
+Villas also come with a full bathroom with a shower and a private patio decked out with padded loungers.
 Two lounge chairs with a beach umbrella will be reserved for you at the beach.
-The Ocean Villas are adjacent to the cabana area and front Fiesta Beach, not the Silver Cove Lagoon.
+The Ocean Villas are adjacent to the cabana area in front of Fiesta Beach, not the Silver Cove Lagoon.

-Lagoon One-Bedroom Villas start at $899 and accommodate 10 guests, with up to two additional guests charged at $49 each.
-These villas have a separate bedroom with king-size bed in addition to the living area, with a dining table on the patio.
+Lagoon One-Bedroom Villas start at $1,049 and accommodate 10 guests, with up to two additional guests charged at $49 each.
+These villas have a separate bedroom with a king-size bed in addition to the living area, with a dining table on the patio.

-Lagoon Two-Bedroom Villas start at $1,100 and accommodate 16 guests, with up to four additional guests charged at $49 each.
+Lagoon Two-Bedroom Family Suites at Silver Cove start at $799 and accommodate 16 guests, with up to four additional guests charged at $49 each.
 Located by the Silver Cove lagoon, these villas have two bedrooms flanking a central indoor living space.
-The expansive outdoor patio features several padded lounge chairs, outdoor couch, and a dining table for eight.
-These villas offers the same amenities as the one-bedroom versions.
+The expansive outdoor patio features several padded lounge chairs, an outdoor couch, and a dining table for eight.
+These villas offer the same amenities as the one-bedroom versions.

 What do I need to bring for a day at Great Stirrup Cay?